LogtalkDotOrg/logtalk3/examples/lambdas/NOTES.md

 file.

 This folder contains examples of using Logtalk support for lambda expressions.
-Some of the examples and test queries are collected from public discussions on lambda expressions on the SWI-Prolog mailing list and on the `comp.lang.prolog` discussion group.
+Some examples and test queries are collected from public discussions on lambda expressions on the SWI-Prolog mailing list and on the `comp.lang.prolog` discussion group.